 Matthew has been a solicitor in Leigh Day’s international department since November 2012, specialising in corporate accountability cases.
+He became a partner in 2022.

 Matthew studied Philosophy & Psychology before training as a solicitor, and has completed an LLM in International Human Rights Law at University College, London.
 On qualification, Matthew spent six months working at the Office of Capital Defence Counsel in Jackson, Mississippi defending indigent persons charged with death penalty eligible offences.
 He then worked at Bail for Immigration Detainees, helping to secure the release from detention of asylum seekers and migrants.